 Dover, Delaware 19904

-Florida is such a special state, we made a whole article to explain its licensing requirements!
+Florida is such a special state that we created a whole article to explain its licensing requirements!

-Home Inspectors are regulated by the Florida Department of Business and Professional Regulation.
-Pre-license requirements:
+Home inspectors are regulated by the Florida Department of Business and Professional Regulation.

-Continuing education requirements include 14 hours of board-approved education each biennium and a $105 fee.
+Continuing education requirements include 14 hours of board-approved education each biennium.

 Home Inspectors Licensing Program